Ferry Terminal & Transit Parking

 Actions

-• December 2022: At their December 7 meeting, the Transportation Commission unanimously endorsed the draft Ferry Terminal Parking Pricing Strategy with a few requested changes, most of which are already reflected December 2022 document & presentation slides linked above.
+• December 2022: The Transportation Commission unanimously endorsed the draft Ferry Terminal Parking Pricing Strategy with a few requested changes that were made in the final version.
+Staff report

 Plans Calling for Paid Parking at Ferry Terminals